univention/office365/doc/README-CI.md

 ## Deploy

-In this stage the package is build again, but this time it is deployed into our testing repository.
-The testing repository can be used in UCS systems from within the univention network (e.g. VPN) by adding it to the `/etc/apt/sources.list`, like so:
+In this stage the package is built again, but this time it is deployed into our testing repository.
+The testing repository can be used in UCS systems from within the Univention network (e.g. VPN) by adding it to the `/etc/apt/sources.list`, like so:

     deb [trusted=yes] http://192.168.0.10/build2/ ucs_4.4-0-errata4.4-7/all/
     deb [trusted=yes] http://192.168.0.10/build2/ ucs_4.4-0-errata4.4-7/$(ARCH)/

 Packages can be manually tested from there and can also be released.

-`release` stage may be a subject for a future development and is not there yet.
+The `release` stage may be a subject for a future development and is not there yet.

 ## Specialities